Rules and Event Information

 HIGH SCORE OVERALL AWARDS

-High Score Overall awards are given in each division and group size, will range from 1-20, and are based on the amount of registration.
-Divisions, age groups and/or group sizes may be combined.
+High Score Overall awards are given in each division and group size, will range from 1-20, and are based on total registration numbers.
+When minimum requirements are not met, age categories may be combined.
 The same dancer cannot place more than once as an overall soloist.
 A representative from the studio must be present at the awards ceremony to be eligible for overall awards.
+NOTE: This is our standard practice; however, Spotlight may choose to combine group sizes on an exception basis at management discretion.

-Cash awards and/or gift certificates are given for 1st-4th place in the competitive divisions for each group size when the minimum requirements are met.
+Cash awards and/or gift certificates may be given in the Elite Gems division when the minimum requirements are met.
+Novice Gems and Future Gems divisions are not eligible for monetary awards.
 Monetary prizes are the property of the studio and distributed at the director’s discretion.
-Studios can receive up to double the cash value when used toward National Finals 2017 registration!
+Studios can receive up to double the cash value when used toward National Finals 2018 registration! *NEW* Starting in 2018, all cash awards and gift certificates will be stored on your account homepage.
+Simply login to review, apply to registration or request cash prize (when applicable).

 SHARING THE SPOTLIGHT SCHOLARSHIP PROGRAM

-Spotlight Dance Cup recognizes individuals (ages 16-19) that excel both on and off stage through our “Sharing the Spotlight” Scholarship Program. for more information visit http://www.spotlightevents.com/dance-competition/scholarship-opportunities/.
+Spotlight Dance Cup recognizes individuals (ages 16-19) that excel both on and off stage through our “Sharing the Spotlight” Scholarship Program.
+For more information visit HERE.

 Dancers’ safety is paramount at Spotlight Dance Cup.
 Stage Managers, marley floor, and first aid kits are provided.
 Spotlight stresses the importance of safety and executing only those skills, techniques and practices that will not cause undue harm or injury to performers, spectators, or the stage.
 In order to ensure the safety of all, 100% of choreography must be performed within the boundaries of the provided stage area.
 Dancing in aisles, on or around the judges’ table, jumping off the stage, and/or performing in any other part of the theatre is strictly prohibited.
 Routines in violation of these noted safety standards will be penalized or disqualified at Spotlight’s discretion.